program for High School students

 Innovative hands-on activities and field investigations

-Bridging The Watershed
+Bridging the Watershed

 Science in the Parks (Bridging The Watershed)

 We bring science to life in parks across Maryland, Virginia, and Washington DC.
-Our Bridging The Watershed program, in partnership with the National Park Service, is free to participating teachers and engages students in meaningful watershed educational experiences through hands-on, curriculum-based outdoor studies in national parks and public lands.
+Our acclaimed Bridging The Watershed program, in partnership with the National Park Service, is free to participating teachers and engages students in meaningful watershed educational experiences through hands-on, curriculum-based outdoor studies in national parks and public lands.
 Students investigate subjects related to watersheds, ecosystems, and human impacts on the environment.

 Designed for: 9th – 12th grade.